conseilgouz/plg_installer_clean_j4/README.md

 After install, it cleans up CG issues and de-installs itself.

-Use this plugin befor Joomla 3.10 to Joomla 4.x migration.
+Use this plugin before Joomla 3.10 to Joomla 4.x migration.